slatedocs/slate/source/includes/_reference.md

 ### Call Aggregation

-During a transaction, the Scout agent records each database call, each external HTTP request, each rendering of a view, and a several other instrumented libraries.
+During a transaction, the Scout agent records each database call, each external HTTP request, each rendering of a view, and several other instrumented libraries.
 While each individual pieces of this overall trace has a tiny memory footprint, large transactions can sometimes build up thousands and thousands of them.

 To limit our agent's memory usage, we stop recording the details of every instrument after a relatively high limit.
-Detailed metrics and backtraces are available for all calls up to the limit and aggregated metrics are available for calls over the limit.
+Detailed metrics and backtraces are collected for all calls up to the limit and aggregated metrics are collected for calls over the limit.

 ## Security